 The power of discussion and collaboration for EDI progress

 Times are challenging for equity, diversity and inclusion work.
-Globally, there is a shift to the right and pressure from a range of directions to slow down, pause or stop our work to ensure everyone is able to thrive and progress in our workplaces.
+Globally, there are conflicts and there is a shift to the right.
+There continues to be some pressure from a range of directions to slow down, pause or stop our work to ensure everyone is able to thrive and progress in our workplaces.
 In addition, there are very real financial challenges for individuals and businesses of all kinds.

 So how do we keep the work we know is essential going?

-Discussion as a means to identifying our successes
+Discussion as a means of identifying our successes

 When we are operational and in the work, it is easy to forget how far you’ve come.
 What’s more, you can focus on what you haven’t done which feeds into an internal narrative that you’re not doing enough and not good enough.